MoFEM/mofem-cephas/joss/paper.md

   element defines the approximation space and basis.
 Therefore, they are not able to fully exploit the potential of emerging approximation methods.
-On the contrary, the design of data structures for approximation of field variables in `MoFEM` is independent of the specific finite element, e.g. Lagrangian, N\tex{\'{e}}d\tex{\'{e}}lec or Raviart-Thomas, since each finite element is constructed by a set of lower dimension entities on which the approximation fields are defined.
+On the contrary, the design of data structures for approximation of field variables in `MoFEM` is independent of the specific finite element formulation, e.g. Lagrangian, N\tex{\'{e}}d\tex{\'{e}}lec or Raviart-Thomas, since each finite element is constructed by a set of lower dimension entities on which the approximation fields are defined.
 Consequently, different approximation spaces